Home Compare DEMANT.CO vs GEHC

 Demant A/S vs GE HealthCare Technologies: Which Stock Looks Stronger in 2026?

-GE HealthCare Technologies holds the cleaner structural position, with the lead spread across profitability and stability.
+GE HealthCare Technologies holds the cleaner structural position, with the lead spread across valuation and growth.
+Demant A/S does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

-This is not just a one-metric split: both profitability and stability materially support the lead.
-GE HealthCare Technologies Inc. leads by 13 points on the overall comparison score.
+This is not just a one-metric split: both valuation and growth materially support the lead.
+GE HealthCare Technologies Inc. leads by 24 points on the overall comparison score.

 INDUSTRY COMPARISON